Chapter 6 of Running a Family Office Under $100M

 Why Selling As You Go Creates Problems

 And there's a psychological cost.
 Watching your portfolio shrink creates anxiety even when you have plenty.
-Some founders start restricting spending not because they need to but because selling feels like failure.
+Some founders start restricting spending not because they need to, but because selling feels like failure.

-The Income Floor Concept
+Income Floor Concept

 What goes into that number?
 Housing, insurance, utilities, food, healthcare, children's education, basic travel.
 For most founders in this wealth range, it lands somewhere between £150K and £400K annually.
-Could be more with expensive fixed costs, less with simpler lifestyle.
+Could be more with expensive fixed costs, less with a simpler lifestyle.

 Once you know that number, you can think about what capital would be needed to generate it, and what mix of income sources might work for your situation.